karolina269/shopping-list/README.md

 ## Purpose

-Built as a part of learning process, especially practice CRUD operations
+Built as a part of learning process, especially practice CRUD operations and BEM methodology

 ## Technologies Used